 Vienna Messina, 2013 NYCAP Scholarship Winner.
 Alpha Omicron Pi, Columbia University

 For the past 6 years I’ve read over the New York City Panhellenic Awards applications and each year they get more and more exhausting.
 I don’t know how any of our chapters do what they do.
-The amount & style of alumnae programming, going far beyond a simple happy hour; or outreach to collegiate chapters from Manhattan to Ithaca to New Brunswick; or hosting charity galas at a Guest of a Guest feature level is simply amazing.
-I don’t know how the voting delegation chooses because it’s getting more and more competitive every year as our chapters grow and improve.
-Congratulations to this years winners who were chosen from a pack of fantastic alumnae chapters.
+The amount and style of alumnae programming, going far beyond a simple happy hour; or outreach to collegiate chapters from Manhattan to Ithaca to New Brunswick; or hosting charity galas at a Guest of a Guest level is simply amazing.
+And I don’t know how the voting delegation chooses because it’s getting more and more competitive every year as our chapters grow and improve.
+But in every competition there must be a winner and, well, didn’t win this time around.
+So congratulations to this years winners who were chosen from a pack of fantastic alumnae chapters.

 Delta Delta Delta, Best Philanthropic Programming

 Kappa Kappa Gamma, Best Collegiate Outreach & Support

 Chi Omega, Best Alumnae Outreach & Support